-Molina ensures Member access to language services such as oral interpretation, American Sign Language (ASL) and written translation.
-Molina must also ensure access to programs, aids and services that are congruent with cultural norms, support Members with disabilities and assist Members with LEP.
+Molina ensures Member access to language services such as oral interpretation, American Sign Language (ASL), and written translation.
+Molina must also ensure access to programs, aids, and services that are congruent with cultural norms, Molina supports Members with disabilities, and assists Members with LEP.

 Molina develops Member materials according to Plain Language Guidelines.
-Members or Providers may also request written Member materials in alternate languages and formats (i.e., Braille, audio, large print) leading to better communication, understanding and Member satisfaction.
+Members or Providers may also request written Member materials in alternate languages and formats (i.e., Braille, audio, large print), leading to better communication, understanding and Member satisfaction.
 Online materials found on MolinaMarketplace.com and information delivered in digital form meet Section 508 accessibility requirements to support Members with visual impairments.

-Key Member information, including appeal and grievance forms, is also available in threshold languages on the Molina Member website.
+Key Member information including appeal and grievance forms are also available in threshold languages on the Molina Member website.

-Access to interpreter services
+Access to Interpreter Services

-Providers may request interpreters for Members whose primary language is other than English by calling Molina's Member Contact Center toll free at (855) 560-5716.
-If Molina Member Contact Center representatives are unable to interpret in the requested language, the representative will immediately connect you and the Member to a qualified language service provider.
+Providers may request interpreters for Members whose primary language is other than English by calling the Molina Member Contact Center toll free at (888) 560-4087.
+If Molina Member Contact Center representatives are unable to interpret in the requested language, the representative will immediately connect you and the Member to a qualified language service Provider.